Skitsouprenup/nextjs-nestjs-buy-digital-ecommerce/README.md

 # nextjs-nestjs-buy-digital-ecommerce
 A simple e-commerce app developed using NextJS 13 and NestJS.
+Functionalities of this
+project:

+* Sends OTP via email for account activation and resetting password.
+* Create and edit account.
+* Add, delete and edit software products.
+* Shopping Cart
+* Add, delete and edit license tiers.
+* Add, delete and edit software licenses.
+* Purchase product via stripe.
+* View orders.

 I have a demo video of this project in this [link](https://www.youtube.com/watch?v=uPy_wX6NcwY)